ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 > [This is a known issue][strict-editable-analysis].
 The recommended workaround is to pass
 > `--config-settings editable_mode=compat`.

+For more details using setuptools with `pyproject.toml`, you should read their
+documentation:

+- ⭐ [User guide to using `pyproject.toml`][setuptools-pyproject.toml] ⭐
+- ⭐ [setuptools' editable install docs] ⭐
+- [setuptools' build system docs]

 If you'd like to learn more, especially about the history of why and how these standards came to exist, **I strongly recommend
 [reading Paul Ganssle's excellent "Why you shouldn't invoke setup.py directly" article][paul ganssle article]**.
 It's _long_, but packs way more information than I could ever _hope_ to cover.
-In addition, [setuptools' build system docs] and [setuptools' editable install docs] are good to read too.

 ## System HTTPS certificates by default(\*)